fariskhan99/ECE3301L/Lab3/README.md

+This lab introduces programming the PIC18F4620 microcontroller in Assembly using MPLAB X with MPASM.
+The goal is to translate C programs into Assembly while practicing subroutines, loops, and indirect addressing for hardware control

 ✅ Lab Tasks

 - LED Blinking – Implement a delay subroutine to flash LEDs and verify timing with a logic analyzer.